Hawaii Approves Bill Banning Sunscreen Believed To Kill Coral Reefs

 Bayer said there are limited, active ingredients available within the U.S. with the same proven effectiveness as oxybenzone for sunscreens over SPF 50.
 The Hawaii Medical Association said it wanted the issue to be studied more deeply because there was a lack of peer-reviewed evidence suggesting sunscreen is a cause of coral bleaching, and overwhelming evidence that not wearing sunscreen increases cancer rates.

-Meanwhile, awareness campaigns about the damage caused by commercial sunscreen has spurred the growth of Hawaiian-made natural products, reported Outside.
+Meanwhile, awareness campaigns about the damage caused by commercial sunscreen have spurred the growth of Hawaiian-made natural products, reported Outside.

 Many Hawaiian businesses are not waiting for the governor to sign the law.
 They have begun implementing their own bans.
-"Nonprofits, athletes, and hotels in Hawaii are starting to create their own regulations for what can and can't be used," said Caroline Duell, founder of the Safe Sunscreen Council and owner of a natural-sunscreen company.
+"Nonprofits, athletes and hotels in Hawaii are starting to create their own regulations for what can and can't be used," said Caroline Duell, founder of the Safe Sunscreen Council and owner of a natural-sunscreen company.